seyramgabriel/JOMACS-Terraform-Project/README.md

 # **Fulfilling the task:**

-In line with the above objectives, terraform codes have been developed in two main directories, VPC and EC2.
+In line with the above objectives, terraform codes have been developed in two main directories, VPC and EC2, as seen in the repository.

 # **VPC directory**